 - Deductions for up to $15,000 of military basic pay for military service personnel on extended active duty

-- Deductions for up to $15,000 of salary for a federal or state employee whose annual salary is $15,000 or less
+- Deductions for up to $15,000 in salary for a federal or state employee whose annual salary is $15,000 or less

 - The additional personal exemption for blind or aged taxpayers

 The Virginia Department of Taxation suggests that you consult with a tax professional if you’re eligible for the extra exemption due to blindness or age.
-If you qualify for both the extra exemption and the low-income credit, you might be better off claiming the low-income credit.
+You might be better off claiming the low-income credit if you qualify for both the extra exemption and the low-income credit.
 A tax professional can tell you for sure.

 How Much Is Virginia’s Earned Income Credit?

-Virginia’s low-income credit is $300 for each personal and dependent exemption you claim on your Virginia tax return.
+Virginia’s low income credit is $300 for each personal and dependent exemption you claim on your state tax return.
 Simply multiply the number of your exemptions by $300 to determine the amount of your credit.
-Use Virginia’s Schedule ADJ to report the credit and include it when you file your tax return.

-NOTE: State tax laws can change frequently and the above information may not reflect the most recent changes.
-Income limits are current through 2015.
-Check the website of the Virginia Department of Taxation or with a tax professional for any increases in subsequent years.
-The information contained in this article is not intended as tax advice and it is not a substitute for legal advice.
+NOTE: State tax laws can change frequently and the above information might not reflect the most recent changes.
+Income limits are current through 2020.
+Check the Virginia Department of Taxation's website or with a tax professional for any increases or changes that might have occurred.
+The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.

 Urban Institute.
 "State Earned Income Tax Credits."
 Accessed July 25, 2020.